-Although a SQP needs to be proficient in a wide range of capabilities, it is accepted that it is unrealistic to expect the SQP to be accomplished (level 4) or be an expert (level 5) in absolutely all aspects of land contamination management.
-Where the NQMS requires input beyond the SQP's particular capability level, they may take advice from persons with a higher capability level within the project team.
+Although a SQP needs to be proficient in a wide range of capabilities, it is accepted that it is unrealistic to expect the SQP to be accomplished (Level 4) or be an expert (Level 5) in absolutely all aspects of land contamination management.
+Where the NQMS requires input beyond the SQP's particular expertise, they may take advice from persons with a higher capability level within the project team.
 However, the SQP retains ultimate responsibility for the quality of any product carrying the Quality Mark.

-The examination and registration process for suitably qualified persons for the NQMS will be carried out on behalf of the Land Forum by SiLC (Specialist in Land Condition) organisation who will be operating in the role of "SQP Provider".
+The examination and registration process for suitably qualified persons for the NQMS will be carried out on behalf of the NBF by SiLC (Specialist in Land Condition) organisation who will be operating in the role of "SQP Provider".

 An initial fee will be payable by the applicant to the SQP Provider to cover the costs of examination, assessment and subsequent registration.
 An annual subscription fee will then apply to cover the costs of maintaining the SQP register, assisting the scheme administrator in dealing with any issues associated with professional practice and providing continuing professional development services to the SQP community.

-Further details of the National Brownfield Skills Framework and the examination and registration process for SQPs under the NQMS can be obtained from the [NQMS/SiLC website].
+Further details of the NBSF and the examination and registration process for SQPs under the NQMS can be obtained from the CL:AIRE (NQMS Page) and SiLC websites.